clueson/Portfolio/readme.txt

  ***** WCF application Using SOAP and entity frameworks ****** A test application created in WPF webforms,  using WCF, c#, and XAML and entity frameworks leveraging xaml to creat a webpage that access a sql database file on a host connection (simulated).
+To run create two instances of visual studio and then run "EmployeeService" and the in the other instance of visual studio run "EmployeeBrowserApp".

  ***** Xamarin Forms Weather Application using Rest Api's ****** Programmed in Xamarin forms, using Xamarins version of xaml, c#, IOS, Android, UWP,